We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Call or make an appointment with your pediatrician if your 3- to 6-month-old baby has a temperature that registers 100.4°F (38°C) or higher — or a fever of any degree that persists longer than 24 hours.

 To measure temperature with accuracy, you’ll need a reliable thermometer.
 And while there are many thermometers on the market today, the American Academy of Pediatrics (AAP) recommends using a rectal (inserted into the anus) option if your baby is under 3 months old.

 For babies and children 3 months to 3 years, the AAP recommends using rectal, axillary (underarm), or tympanic (in ear) for the most accurate readings.

 Here are the AAP recommendations for thermometers as your child grows:

-A temporal artery (TA) thermometer is another option that’s gaining support for use with babies and children.
-In fact, recent studies show they may be as accurate as rectal temperatures in even the youngest infants.
+A temporal artery (TA) thermometer is another option for use with babies and children.
+In fact, recent studies show they may be as accurate as rectal temperatures in even the youngest infants when used properly.

-You may hear TA thermometers referred to as “forehead thermometers” because you measure temperature by starting in the middle of the forehead and then running the probe toward the ear.
+You may hear TA thermometers referred to as forehead thermometers because the temperature is measured by starting in the middle of the forehead and then running the probe toward the ear.
 They’re not the same as the inexpensive strips that are placed across the forehead — doctors don’t consider those accurate.